 Previously Scouted Areas

 In areas I’ve historically seen, or captured big bucks on trail camera I will attempt to re-capture them to see if they made it through the season and are using the same core area as the previous year.
 If they are still using the same core area this will likely be a good place to hunt in the fall.
-Additionally, I will be able to see if new bucks have established in the area.
-Trail camera pictures are extremely addicting but once I start getting pictures of a big buck I make a point to keep invasions to a minimum.
-Big bucks will catch on quickly, I don’t want to ruin a spot before the season begins.
-I will check cameras at most once a month.
+Additionally, I will be able to see if new bucks have moved into the area.

 High-Quality Bedding Areas